 Amongst the current tutors Stephen Heyworth concentrates on Latin literature, and particularly on the Augustan poets: his Oxford Classical Text of Propertius was published in 2007.
 His major current projects are an investigation of the manuscripts of Ovid’s Fasti, which will lead to an edition of the whole poem, and a commentary on book 3.
 Peter Thonemann teaches Greek and Roman history; he is particularly interested in ancient social and economic history, with a focus on the Greek-speaking East, from the Aegean to Afghanistan and from Homer to Muhammad; as a student of Greek epigraphy (inscriptions on stone) he continues a strong Wadham tradition.
-Philosophy tuition is overseen by Alexander Paseau, whose main focus is on logic and the philosophy of mathematics, and Tom Sinclair, who works on political and moral philosophy, especially questions of justice and the legitimacy of states.
-James Morwood, a retired fellow who still teaches for the college, is one of the authors of the Oxford Latin Course; he has also translated Euripides for the World’s Classics series, and composed Latin and Greek grammars and dictionaries.
-He and Stephen Heyworth have collaborated on commentaries on Propertius 3, and (currently) on Aeneid 3.
+Philosophy tuition is overseen by Alex Paseau, whose main focus is on logic and the philosophy of mathematics, and Tom Sinclair, who works on political and moral philosophy, especially questions of justice and the legitimacy of states.

 A good number of our graduates take postgraduate courses (not necessarily in Classics), and go on to research or teaching.
 A pleasing proportion hold academic posts in Classics Departments in various countries.
 The majority follow non-academic careers: in recent years these have included law, publishing, merchant banking, the civil service, oil, films, journalism, IT, charities and museums.
 This broad range is evidence that the calibre of the course and the value of a good degree in it continue to be recognised by employers of all kinds.